West Yorkshire traffic update: Delays on the M62 Westbound between J28 and J26

 Most Popular

+A62 - Severe delays of eleven minutes on A62 Gelderd Road Northbound between A62 and Holden Ing Way.
+Average speed five mph.

-M62 – Severe delays of 34 minutes and delays increasing on M62 Eastbound between M62 (Hartshead Moor Services) and J27 M621 (Gildersome).
+Gildersome Interchange - Severe delays of twelve minutes and delays increasing on Gildersome Interchange Southbound between M62 (Gildersome) and A62 Huddersfield Road.
+Average speed five mph.

+A62 - Delays of two minutes on A62 Huddersfield Road Southbound between Almondroyd and Bennett Street.
 Average speed ten mph.

+A62 - Delays of one minute and delays easing on A62 Leeds Road Southbound between B6119 Far Common Road and A644 Wakefield Road (Cooper Bridge roundabout).
+Average speed ten mph.

 Incidents

-M62 - One lane closed, queueing traffic for five miles and very slow traffic due to stalled vehicle on M62 Eastbound before J27 M621 (Gildersome).
-Congestion to Hartshead Moor Services.
-In the construction area.
-Travel time is around 35 minute.
+M1 - One lane closed, slow traffic and queueing traffic for five miles due to stalled truck on M1 Southbound before J40 A638 Wakefield Road (Ossett / Wakefield).
+Travel time is around 20 minute.

-B6117, Dewsbury - Reports of crash on B6117 Heckmondwike Road both ways at Charles Street.
-Traffic is coping well.

-Moorlands Road, Dewsbury - Reports of heavy traffic due to crash on Moorlands Road Eastbound at Aspen Grove.

 Road closures